 A Tip and Nod to Abhorrent Oculus Decks (in Standard)

-Abhorrent Oculusimage strikes that nice balance between being complex and being straightforward to use.
+Abhorrent Oculus strikes that nice balance between being complex and being straightforward to use.
 For just two generic, one blue mana, and tempo-based drawback, you get a 5/5 flyer – an impressive stat line by any measure in MTG.
-But like cards before it such as Sheoldred, the Apocalypseimage, it turned out to be a “half-sleeper” powerhouse.
+But like cards before it such as Sheoldred, the Apocalypse, it turned out to be a “half-sleeper” powerhouse.
 The card was already in the focus radar of Spike players and finance-oriented MTG groups even as it was spoiled.

 But boy, it turned out to be much, much better.